Alpe6825/RGBD-Face-Avatar-GAN/README.md

 A tool for creating the dataset automatical with an rgbd-camera is still under construction.

-If you run `RGBDfaceDataset.py`, folder "Visualization" contains the complete dataset in a visible form.
+If you run `RGBDfaceDataset.py`, the folder "Visualization" contains the complete dataset in a visible form.
 Ths is not necessary for training and only for debug.

 ## Training